 Our costumes were designed by Polly Platt who, a few years later, became a costume designer and collaborator on films directed by Peter Bogdanovich, her husband.
 After that, she went on to an even more significant film career as co-producer of other movies.

-So, no doubt, seeming a beatnik landed me a spot as Greenwich Village color, an extra in a 1962 G.E.
-Theater half hour show called Acres and Pains starring Walter Matthau and Anne Jackson.
-The evening it aired, just before it started, a CBS booth announcer said “Stay Tuned for G.E.
-Theater with Ronald Reagan, Anne Jackson and Walter Matt-TOO.”
-Clearly Matthau hadn’t yet made a big enough name for himself.
-Reagan was still mostly known as an actor, being also a major public spokesman for GE not yet very active politically.
-Acres and Pains turned out to be a pilot for a series which was never produced.
+So, no doubt, seeming a beatnik landed me a spot as Greenwich Village color, an extra in a 1962 General Electric Theater half-hour show called Acres and Pains, starring Walter Matthau and Anne Jackson.
+The evening it aired, just before it started, a CBS booth announcer said, “Stay Tuned for General Electric Theater with Ronald Reagan, Anne Jackson, and Walter Matt-TOO.”
+Clearly, Matthau hadn’t yet made a big enough name for himself.
+Reagan was still mostly known as an actor, being also a major public spokesman for GE and not yet very active politically.
+Acres and Pains turned out to be a pilot for a series that was never produced.

-The day of the shooting in The Village, much of the cast including Matthau, Jackson and me, hung out in a studio set designed to look like in the interior of an apartment.
+The day of the shooting in the Village, much of the cast, including Matthau, Jackson, and me, hung out in a studio set designed to look like the interior of an apartment.
 After everyone was told what would be shot that day, I was sent to West Charles Street along with a guy who actually had a small role, playing someone delivering take-out food to the apartment.
 Cameras rolling, he was the subject, I was in the background.